lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

  NonceResponse ::= SEQUENCE {
     nonce  OCTET STRING (SIZE(0 | 8..64)),
-    -- contains the nonce of length len expiry INTEGER OPTIONAL,
+    -- contains the nonce of length len
+    -- a zero-length OCTET String indicate that no freshness --   proof is required
+    expiry INTEGER OPTIONAL,
     -- indicates how long in seconds the nonce issuer considers --   the nonce valid